mozilla/missioncontrol-v2/README.md

 ### Process Model Output

-- then run the following.
+Then run the following.
 This command munges model output, and saves files locally.

 ```